ggallo22/weather/README.md

 ## Description

-The Weather Forecast is a 7 day forecast in Vancouver, B.C.
+The Weather Forecast is a mini web application that tracks daily forecasts, 7 day forecast in Vancouver, B.C.
 Canada.

 ## API Used